revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 There are three types of Maven repositories:

-1. Local Repository:
+1.Local Repository:
-    - Local repository refers to the machine of the developer where all the project material is saved.
-The local repository contains all the dependency jars.
+    - Local repository refers to the machine of the developer where all the project material is saved.The local repository contains all the dependency jars.
-2. Remote Repository:
+2.Remote Repository:
     - The remote repository refers to the repository present on a server usually in company intranet to download dependencies.
     - The advantage of remote repository is that it can have all publicly available dependencies as well as private dependencies used only in intranet by employees of the enterprise.
-3. Central Repository:
+3.Central Repository:
     - Central repository refers to the Maven community that comes into action when there is a need for dependencies, and those dependencies cannot be found in the local repository.
     - Maven downloads the dependencies from here in the local repository whenever needed.